afolabipelumi7/Cloud-Storage-Comparison./README.md

 In this video, we compare the top three cloud computing platforms: **AWS, Azure, and GCP**.
 We analyze their services, pricing, and performance to help you choose the best option for your needs.

 [![Watch the video]](https://www.youtube.com/watch?v=Sl_jKlyR-nM)
-NB pls endeavour to increase quality from youtube setting because network might reduce visual quality
+NB pls endeavour to increase video quality from youtube setting because network might reduce visual quality

 ## What You’ll Learn: